-Social determinants of health The circumstances in which people grow, live, work, and age, and the systems put in place to deal with illness.
-The conditions in which people live and die are, in turn, shaped by political, social, and economic forces.
-Unit/subject A component of a medical radiation practice program.
-Note the terms 'course' or 'topic' are used in many programs.
-Valid assessment/ validity How well an assessment measures what it is purported to measure.
-Work-integrated learning An umbrella term for a range of approaches and strategies that integrate academic learning (theory) with its application to practice within a purposefully designed curriculum.
+Unit/subject A component of a Chinese medicine program.
+Note, the terms 'course' or 'topic' are used in many programs.
+Valid assessment/validity Validity means that the assessment process assesses what it claims to assess.
+Work-integrated learning An umbrella term for a range of approaches and strategies that integrate academic learning (theory) with its application to practise in a purposefully designed curriculum.
 The application to practice may be real or simulated and can occur in the workplace or at the education institution.
-Work-integrated learning supervisor/ supervision A work-integrated learning supervisor, also known as a clinical supervisor, is an appropriately qualified and recognised professional who guides learners' education and training during work-integrated learning.
+Work-integrated learning supervisor/supervision A work-integrated learning supervisor, also known as a clinical supervisor, is an appropriately qualified and recognised professional who guides learners' education and training during work-integrated learning.
 The supervisor's role may encompass educational, support and organisational functions.
 The supervisor is responsible for ensuring safe, appropriate and high-quality patient/client care.
 Work-integrated learning supervision is a mechanism used by the education provider and workplace to assure the student is practising safely, competently and ethically.
-It involves oversight - either direct or indirect - by an appropriately qualified supervisor(s) to guide, provide feedback on, and assess personal, professional and educational development in the context of each learner's experience of providing safe, appropriate and high-quality patient/client care.
+It involves the oversight by an appropriately qualified supervisor(s) to guide, provide feedback on, and assess personal, professional and educational development in the context of each learner's experience of providing safe, appropriate and high-quality patient/client care.
 Work-integrated learning supervision may be direct, indirect or remote according to the context in which the student's learning is being supervised.